EBI-Metagenomics/EMG-docs/docs/analysis.rst

 For functional analysis, the sequence regions encoding rRNAs are masked, and `FragGeneScan <https://academic.oup.com/nar/article/38/20/e191/1317565>`_ is used to predict coding sequences (pCDS).
 Coding sequences are assigned protein annotations with InterProScan, using 5 member databases that are able to process large numbers of potentially fragmented sequences (Gene3D, TIGRFAMs, Pfam, PRINTS and PROSITE patterns).
 Pfam annotations are provided as separate visualisations and downloads.
 GO terms are extracted from the InterProScan results and grouped according to category (Biological Process, Molecular Function and Cellular Component).
 GO terms are also summarized using a specialized `GO Slim <http://www.geneontology.org/ontology/subsets/goslim_metagenomics.obo>`_ developed for metagenomic data.
 Finally, protein coding sequences undergo KEGG ortholog annotations using HMMER v3.2.1 and a modified version of KOfam 2019-04-06 (based on KEGG 90.0).

+For metagenomic data, CRISPR/Cas sequences are also detected and exported as a GFF annotation, including a Fasta file with spacer sequences.

 .. figure:: images/pipeline_v5.0_raw.png
   :scale: 50 %